-Courses or schools must be held in a core research activity supported by the STFC studentships programme (astronomy, solar system science, particle astrophysics, particle physics, nuclear physics) and must be aimed primarily at STFC-funded PhD students.
+Courses or schools must be held in a core research activity supported by the STFC studentships programme (astronomy, solar and planetary science, particle astrophysics, cosmology, particle physics, accelerator science and nuclear physics) and must be aimed primarily at STFC-funded PhD students.
 Every student should have the opportunity to attend a STFC supported summer school.
 Courses of a specialist technical nature will not be supported.

 All bids must be contained within three pages and provide the following information:

 STFC is committed to ensuring that its policies and practices reflect the diverse needs and experiences of its employees and other stakeholders.
-Accordingly, organisers of an STFC-funded summer school are required to ensure that the arrangements for the school comply with the STFC equality scheme and in particular that they place no barriers in the way of participation by students from any of the protected groups (gender, disability and race) and involve no discrimination or bias against any of the protected groups in the selection of lecturers.
+Accordingly, organisers of an STFC-funded summer school are required to ensure that the arrangements for the school comply with the STFC equality and diversity policy in particular that they place no barriers in the way of participation by students from any of the protected groups and involve no discrimination or bias against any of the protected groups in the selection of lecturers.
 Furthermore, recognising the important part played by role models in retaining under-represented groups in the STFC funded community, organisers should seek to ensure that the diversity of lecturers reflects that of the wider community.

 If successful, organisers are required to provide a report to the STFC Education, Training and Careers Committee upon completion of the course.
 The report should include student feedback and gender balance between students.
 The report will be shared with future hosts.

 Bids must be submitted as an e-mail attachment to email@example.com by 17:00 on 25 September 2020.
 The bids will be assessed by the Education, Training and Careers Committee against the following criteria:

 *advice on public engagement content can be obtained from Neville Hollingworth.